-Since ancient times, Indian Pharmaceutical industry is playing crucial role in keeping India healthy and wealthy.
-The industry is highly regulated consisting of large as well as small and medium enterprises including Public sector, MNCs and Private players.
-The organized sector account for just 5% of the industry with around 300 players, while remaining 95% represents the unorganized sector.
-There are thousands of products in pharmaceuticals; these products are in the forms of tablets, capsules, drops, liquids, injectable and dry powders, syrups and ointments, broadly divided in to prescribed(Ethical) drugs and Over-the-counter (OTC) drugs.
+Since ancient times, the Indian Pharmaceutical industry has played a crucial role in keeping India healthy and wealthy.
+The industry is highly regulated consisting of large as well as small and medium enterprises, including Public sector, MNCs and Private players.
+The organized sector accounted for just 5% of the industry with around 300 players, while remaining 95% represents the unorganized sector.
+There are thousands of products in pharmaceuticals; these products are in the forms of tablets, capsules, drops, liquids, injectable and dry powders, syrups and ointments, broadly, divided into prescribed(Ethical) drugs and Over-the-counter (OTC) drugs.

 Currently the domestic Pharmaceutical market in India is valued at US$14.30 billion growing at a healthy double digit CAGR of 13% since 2005- 06.
 It registered satisfactory double-digit growth of 10% in FY 2010-11 vs. 8% in 2009-10 YOY.
-The major growth contributing factors are strong Indian demographics with robust YOY economic growth, growing Indian middle class with rise in disposable income, sound technical capability, an increased percentage of disposable income being spent on healthcare and increased penetration of health insurance, supportive government initiatives, low cost outsourcing opportunities, rising medical tourism and medical infrastructure, increased M&A activities by Indian private companies
+The major growth, contributing factors are strong Indian demographics with robust YOY economic growth, growing Indian middle class with the rise in disposable income, sound technical capability, an increased percentage of disposable income being spent on healthcare and increased penetration of health insurance, supporting government initiatives, low cost outsourcing opportunities, rising medical tourism and medical infrastructure, increased M&A activities by Indian private companies.

 By 2020, the Indian healthcare industry is estimated to be worth US$ 275.6 billion.
 Currently, 8 per cent of India's GDP is spent on healthcare.
 India needs to spend at least US$ 80 billion more in the next five years to meet targets.